Image

 • Loss of Rights — You may face restrictions on firearm ownership, voting in certain situations, and even traveling internationally.

-• Civil Liability — You may also face lawsuits in Laclede County, MO, including wrongful death claims, which can result in significant additional financial responsibility.
+• Civil Liability — In addition to criminal penalties, you may face civil lawsuits in Laclede County, MO, including wrongful death claims brought by the victim’s family.
+These cases can result in significant financial liability beyond what is imposed in criminal court.

-Facing Laclede County, MO manslaughter charges?
-When you choose Combs Waterkotte a manslaughter defense attorney in the Laclede County, MO area, you aren’t only partnering with an ideal manslaughter defense attorney in and around Laclede County, MO – you’re securing your rights, your freedom, and your future.
-Along with experienced manslaughter defense attorneys, our legal team is available 24/7 and offers expertise in the following areas for residents in Laclede County, MO:
+Arrested for manslaughter in Laclede County, MO?
+When you hire Combs Waterkotte a manslaughter defense attorney in the Laclede County, MO area, you’re not simply selecting an ideal manslaughter defense lawyer in Laclede County, MO and beyond – you’re protecting your rights, your freedom, and your future.
+In addition to experienced manslaughter defense lawyers, our staff is available 24/7 and provides expertise in the following areas for Laclede County, MO residents:

 Why Choose Combs Waterkotte for Your Laclede County, MO Manslaughter Defense?